futzu/SCTE35_threefive/README.md

 # threefive is the undisputed heavyweight champion of SCTE-35.
 ## SCTE-35 Decoder and Encoder.
 ### Supports the latest specification `SCTE-35 2023r1`
-### If you aren't using threefive, you're a loser and nobody likes you.

 <br>⚡ `Decodes` __SCTE-35__.
 <br>⚡ `Encodes` __SCTE-35__.